 COURSE OVERVIEW

-This is a ground-breaking MA delivered in partnership with the British Film Institute (BFI).
-It is delivered by film professionals in exhibition and distribution, festivals, archives and film criticism, alongside academics and filmmakers.
+Delivered in partnership with the British Film Institute (BFI), this innovative MA will develop your professional practice in film curation and related fields.
+The course is delivered by film professionals working in exhibition and distribution, festivals, archives and film criticism, alongside academic and filmmakers, equipping you with everything you need for this industry.

 Content Tabs

-A rigorous academic framework is combined with practical and real world applications, enabling each student to develop their own skills, knowledge and understanding to provide a strong basis for a career in film and media.
+A rigorous academic framework is combined with practical and real-world applications, enabling you to develop your own skills, knowledge and understanding to provide a strong foundation for a career in film and media.

-You’ll be devising and contributing to programming projects; writing film criticism and reviews; researching and producing video essays.
-Complementing this, you’ll also be receiving professional tuition on the theoretical, historical and critical understanding of film, to bring much greater depth to your projects.
+Throughout the course, you’ll be devising and contributing to programming projects; writing film criticism and reviews and researching and producing video essays.
+You will also be receiving professional tuition on the theoretical, historical and critical understanding of film, to bring much greater depth to your projects.

 Professional Work Experience

-At the start of year two, each student will undertake a six week professional work experience engagement at the BFI or an associated organisation.
-Students are also encouraged to find second work experience opportunities aligned with their own interests, with the support of the Head of Department.
+At the start of the second year, you will undertake a six-week professional work experience engagement at the BFI or an associated organisation.
+Students are also encouraged to find second work experience opportunities which are aligned with their own interests, with the support of the Head of Department.

 We invite applications from students with a BA (Hons) degree (or equivalent) in arts, humanities or science.
 Film and media related degrees, while welcome, are not essential for admission.